psisoyev/psisoyev.github.io/_posts/2020-12-18-train-station-tofu.markdown

 Utility classes are combined with a special symbolic alias `|+|` which you could see in other libraries, like `cats`.
 If you are not the biggest symbolic alias fan, then you could simply call `combine` method.

 It might be crucial to note, that the order of running `Mid`s is reversed.
-In our definition we have `log |+| validate`, which means validation will run first and then logging will take place.
+In our definition, we have `log |+| validate`, which means validation will run first, and then logging will take place.
 This might be important if there is a desire to have an explicit order.

 Wait, this doesn't compile!
 We are missing the one last thing - we can't `combine` instances without an implicit `ApplyK` in the scope.
-This sounds complicated and might scare some people away..
+This sounds complicated and might scare some people away.
 Luckily, the easiest way to get an instance of it is to simply add an annotation on the original interface:
 ```scala
 @derive(applyK)